sonic-net/SONiC/doc/Dump-Utility.md

 ```
 1) display_template(dbs=['CONFIG_DB', 'APPL_DB', 'ASIC_DB', 'STATE_DB']): Returns a dictionary of format JSON Template 1
 2) MatchEngine / MatchRequest: Provided to abstract the heavy lifting in fetching the required data from redis-db/config-files.
 More info in the next section.
 3) verbose_print(str_): prints to the stdout based on verbosity provided by the user.
+4) handle_error(err_str, excep=False): Prints the error output to stdout, if any experienced by the module, Set excep = True, to raise an exception
+5) handle_multiple_keys_matched_error(err_str, key_to_go_with="", excep=False): When a filtering criteria specified by the module matches multiple keys, wherein it is expected to match ony one, this method can be used.
 ```

 ### 2.4 Match Infrastructure